(This sample from day 5 falls just past the 10000 word mark. Linda is Daniel’s sister.)

 She glared at him.
 She hated to be called ‘sis.’

-One of the major domestic reunions is introduced – his sister Linda – as you might tell I’m thinking out load as I world build their business set-up, their relationship as well.
-Another character not to be trusted.
+One of the major domestic relationships is introduced – his sister Linda – as you might tell I’m thinking out loud as I world build their business set-up, their relationship as well.
+Another character not to be trusted. [business names open to change].

 On Thursday – day 13 – I hit my first real stumbling block – partially because Thursday is one of the days when I don’t have the same focused time for writing but mainly because I was a bit lost.
 I started one scene two times and pushed as hard as I could but got no sense of flow – I call these false starts – I’m keeping them, for now, to perhaps pillage when I edit & also they do count as part of the NaNo word count.